ergoplatform/ergodocs/docs/dev/stack/explorer/graphql.md

 # GraphQL

-[gql.ergoplatform.com](https://gql.ergoplatform.com) is a GraphQL server on top of Ergo Platform's explorer database schema.
+GraphQL queries allow flexible data fetching, reducing over-fetching and under-fetching. [gql.ergoplatform.com](https://gql.ergoplatform.com) is a GraphQL server on top of Ergo Platform's explorer database schema.

-## Overview

-GraphQL queries allow flexible data fetching, reducing over-fetching and under-fetching.
-Play around with Apollo Studio to explore the schema and make queries easily.

 ## Examples

+Play around with Apollo Studio on the GraphQL instance to explore the schema and make queries easily.

 Here are some query categories based on the schema: